merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 When you run this command (without any other parameters),

 * It will utilize multiple default bacterial single-copy core gene collections and identify hits among your genes to those collections using HMMER.
 If you have already run this once, and now would like to add an HMM profile of your own, that is easy.
 You can use `--hmm-profile-dir` parameter to declare where should anvi'o look for it.
+Or you can use the `--installed-hmm-profile` parameter to only run a specific default HMM profile on your contigs database.

 * Note that the program will use only one CPU by default, especially if you have multiple of them available to you, you should use the `--num-threads` parameter.
 It significantly improves the runtime, since [HMMER](http://hmmer.org/) is truly an awesome software.